 Ferry Building (Unsplash)

-Suffice to say, commerce would not have flourished, and the population would not have ballooned in San Francisco if it were not for the Ferry Building.
+Suffice it to say that commerce would not have flourished, and the population would not have ballooned in San Francisco if it were not for the Ferry Building.

-The video below is a 3:36-minute short documentary of the evolution of San Francisco from the Gold Rush era to its current status as the world’s top technology hub.
+The video below is a 3:36-minute short documentary about San Francisco’s evolution from the Gold Rush era to its current status as the world’s top technology hub.

 SAN FRANCISCO FREE WALKING TOUR: FERRY BUILDING TO FISHERMAN'S WHARF VIA COIT TOWER